milanmiticdev/brisktask-fullstack-todo-app/README.md

 ### FRONTEND AND BACKEND SETUP

--   Navigate to the root folder and run: `npm install` and then `npm start` to start the Node server.
+-   Navigate to the root folder and run: `npm install` and then `npm run dev` to start the Node server.
 -   Navigate to the `/frontend` folder and run: `npm install` and then `npm run dev` to run React.

 -   React frontend was created using Vite: https://vitejs.dev.
 Vite uses port `5173` by default.